 A warm and welcoming Parish in the Southwark Diocese.

-All Hallows and St Dyfrig - Llantrisant, UK
+All Hallows and St Dyfrig - Llantrisant and Treforest, UK

 Parish of All Hallows in Llantrisant, Vale Of Glamorgan (Archdiocese of Cardiff)